 Students planted the first seedlings at Al Dawhah Ash Shamaliyah Park, implementing what they learned in class through a personal and unique experience that embedded the importance of community work in them.
 The Mayor praised the students for their efforts and expressed his happiness with their enthusiasm and willingness to serve the community.
 He expressed his admiration for such school activities saying: “these initiatives could foster initiative-taking and create various opportunities for community members to participate in the Kingdom’s development in light of Saudi Vision 2030”.

-“youth-in” organizes an educational forum entitled “Athletes’ Psychological Skills Forum” on January 30th, 2020.
-The forum aims to raise awareness on the importance of psychological and physical skills in the sporting community.
+“Youth-in” organizes an educational forum entitled “Athletes’ Psychological Skills Forum” on January 30th, 2020.
+The forum aims to raise awareness of the importance of psychological and physical skills in the sporting community.

 The forum targeted sport club managers, sporting event organizers, and physical education teachers as the groups responsible for raising awareness on the importance of such skills.

 Other topics addressed during the forum included the characteristics of a good sporting figure and the impacts a certain type of sporting activity can have on personal attributes like selfishness or cooperation skills, as well as how to deal with excessive anxiety, stress, boredom or confusion resulting from overwhelming instructions.